Hidden Gems In Europe And How To Get There By Train

 Wandering around, exploring the unknown, trying to meet new cultures, and experience something different is beautiful.
 That’s why real travelers are not afraid to head off the path.
 They like to stop by the towns that often do not have airports and do not draw many visitors.
 These hidden gems in Europe can very often give a better picture of a particular European country than anything else, a true understanding of a nation.
 Visiting them by train is probably the best way to enjoy new landscapes and walks of life.
 If you are a traveler, this list is for you.

-Here are our favorite hidden gems in Europe easily reachable by train that are without a doubt worth seeing.
+Here are our favorite hidden gems in Europe easily reachable by train that is without a doubt worth seeing.

 NOTE: If you are thinking between going by bus vs. going by train – the choice should always be by train.

 1. Saxony, an Eclectic Mix of Nature and History and our first choice for Hidden Gems In Europe